porres/pd-cyclone/README.md

 <strong>History of cyclone's maintenance up to the present day:</strong>

 Cyclone's original author is Krzysztof Czaja, who worked on it mostly from 2002-2005.

 After that, cyclone ended up incorporated into Pd Extended and was eventually under the maintenance of Hans-Christoph Steiner until Pd Extended was left unmaintained (up to jan-2013).
 After unmaintained for a while, Fred Jan Kraan did maintain cyclone from dec-2014 to feb-2016.
 Since feb-2016, a new maintenance is being proposed by Porres & collaborators on this repository.

 -------

 <strong>About earlier versions and other repositories:</strong>

+A copy of the original cyclone page (including the cyclone library version 0.1-Alpha54 from 2005) is available at: http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html

-Amongst other things, the original cyclone library and repository is found at the <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/> .
-The original repository carries the version 0.1-Alpha56 of cyclone, present in the last release of Pd Extended [version 0.43.4 from january  2013].
+Currently, the original cyclone library and repository - amongst other things - is found at the <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/> .
+This original repository carries the version 0.1-Alpha56 of cyclone, present in the last release of Pd Extended [version 0.43.4 from january  2013].
 The 0.1-Alpha56 version is also available as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since version 0.47-0).

 Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, further developments and releases are found in this repository, such as cyclone version 0.1alpha57 from october 2015 (available here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta1" (from december 2015) - also found when searching for externals in Pd Vanilla.

 -------